 One of the largest studies ever conducted examining treatments for problem gambling, this research is encouraging for providers of face-to-face treatments.
 It examines the effectiveness of the following four approaches used in problem gambling counselling: cognitive behaviour therapy, motivational interviewing, behaviour therapy and client-centred therapy.
 The findings suggest that appropriately structured treatment is associated with reductions in problem gambling behaviour.
 The results are likely to inform future recommendations about appropriate problem gambling treatment.

-treatments for problem gambling
+Psychological treatments for problem gambling

 Thomas, S, Jackson, A, Browning, C, Feldman, S, Radermacher, H, Enticott, J, Anderson, C, Godbee, K, Adamopoulos, V & Merkouris, S